teracyhq-incubator/teracy-dev-k8s/docs/ha-scalable-wordpress.md

 $ kubectl -n wordpress get pods # to see the running recovery pod
 ```

-- Otherwise, there is a problem with `Stash` 0.8.x that is very slow to restore data from GCS with
+- Otherwise, if `Stash` 0.8.x is used, there is a problem which is very slow to restore data from GCS
-  Stash, so we need to use the workaround as following instead.
+  with Stash, so we need to use the workaround as the following instead:

   + Copy the `wordpress-restore-gcs-workaround.yaml` file: